GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

 #### Core concept

-Noise is added in Noise Lab to provide [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy).
+Noise is added in Noise Lab to protect individual user privacy.
 A high noise percentage value indicates that buckets/keys are sparse, and only contain contributions from a limited number of sensitive events.
-This means, to protect user privacy, the data has been made more noisy and hence less useful. **This is an expected behavior for differential privacy systems.** A high noise percentage value indicates that the system's "hiding in the crowds" mechanism has kicked in to protect individual user privacy.
+This means, to protect user privacy, the data has been made more noisy.
+A high noise percentage value indicates that the system's "hiding in the crowds" mechanism has kicked in to protect individual user privacy.
 On the other hand, a low noise percentage value indicates that the data setup has been designed in such a way that allows "hiding in the crowd": buckets contain contributions from a sufficient number of events to ensure that individual user privacy is protected.